cobaltt7/strife.js/README.md

             option-getters will not work, use `interaction.options.get()` instead.
         -   Return an array of choice objects.
 It will be truncated to fit the 25-item limit automatically.
         -   Note that Discord does not require users to select values from the options, so handle values appropriately.
-        -   Also note that TypeScript cannot automatically infer the value of the type parameter, however, it will error if you set it incorrectly.
+        -   Also note that TypeScript cannot automatically infer the type of the `interaction` parameter, however, it will error if you set it incorrectly, so make sure you manually specify it as `AutocompleteInteraction`.

 To retrieve option values at runtime, you can utilize the second `options` parameter of the command handler.
-You can always use Discord.JS's `interaction.options` API, however, the `options` parameter is a key-value object of options.
+You can always use discord.js's `interaction.options` API, however, the `options` parameter is a key-value object of options.
 That is often simpler to use and has better types when using TypeScript.

 #### Subcommands

-You can specify subcommands using the `defineSubcommands` function.
+You can specify subcommands using the `defineSubcommands()` function.
 Define subcommands using the `subcommands` property, which is a key-value pair where the keys are subcommand names and the values are subcommand details.
 Subcommands must have `name`s and `description`s and may have `options`.

 ```js
 import { defineSubcommands } from "strife.js";